 Over time, things seemed to settle down.
 I remember a conversation with my good friend Deb, an Instant Pot owner, who just raved about hers.
 It seemed she always had a new recipe to share that had turned out well, and so very quickly.
 And then when they went on sale on Amazon a while ago, I finally decided to give it a go.
 I moved my old basic pressure cooker out to a shelf in the garage, and now my Instant Pot sits on the counter next to the toaster oven.

 As I’ve used it more, I can say it definitely makes things easier.
 Cleaning is simple.
 It lives on the counter, so storage isn’t a problem for me.
 And it’s something I actually do use regularly.
 Even for just the two of us, it’s easy and handy.
+Take a look at my Amazon picks below.

 You can mix it up with the veggies you have on hand.
 Denser root vegetables are better – so potatoes, carrots, turnips are all a go.
 You can mix in lighter vegetables, like frozen green beans, after the pressure cycle is done.